 Salicylic acid.
 The name might give you chills, but don’t let it fool you.
-This “acid” is one of the most common ingredients found in skin care products.
-This ubiquity of salicylic acid in skin care products ensured that it has a long, well-documented history of use.
+This “acid” is one of the most common ingredients found in quality cleansers and other anti-acne and skin care products.
+This ubiquity of salicylic acid in skin care products ensured that it has a long, well-documented history of use - especially due to its power in getting rid of acne.
 Which in turn, means that we are pretty well informed about both the positive, and negative effects of salicylic acid on the skin.
-If you wanted to know all there is to know about this wonderful ally in the quest for getting clear, healthy, and younger looking skin, you’ve come to the right place.
+So, if you wanted to know all there is to know about this wonderful ally in the quest for getting clear, healthy, and younger looking skin, you’ve come to the right place.

 The real name of this precious ingredient is beta-hydroxy acid, or BHA in short.
 Vegans should sleep easy because BHA, or salicylic acid, is derived entirely from plants.
 A plant-based hormone of sorts, its specific molecular structure (separated by two atoms of carbon) is what gets the job done.
 The molecule of salicylic acid (C7H6O3) is shaped just the right way for it to cause oil solubility, enabling it to enter skin pores easily and clean them.